PanickingLynx/LookupPy/README.md

-# AkumaPy / Forensic Search
+# LookupPy / Forensic Search

 ### Table of Contents
-- What is AkumaPy?
+- What is LookupPy?
 - Is this tool ispired by Sherlock?
-- Why would you want to use AkumaPy?
+- Why would you want to use LookupPy?
 - Why was this created?
 - How do I set it up?
 - The mongoconfig.json file.